 We encourage the children to have a school meal where possible.

-We have worked on improving the dining experience by having extra student helpers to help younger children and we have a Top Table where children who have been polite at the dinner hatch can have their lunch with Mr Harvey.
+We have worked on improving the dining experience by having extra student helpers to help younger children.

 Some children also receive stickers from dinner staff for good behaviour, politeness and eating all their lunch.